Other Collected Information

 E-Mail Support Responsiveness

-In the course of research for this article, I contacted all five flash makers with a variety of questions.
+In the course of research for this article, I contacted all of the flash makers with a variety of questions.
 Pentax, Metz, Sigma, and Promaster were all reasonably prompt and helpful.

 Pentax tech support is reasonably good, but be aware that they will refuse to answer any questions about camera compatibility with third-party flashes — fair enough.
 Also, several of my requests for more detail have been met with the explanation that Pentax Japan has not provided the wanted information to Pentax USA.
 I actually contacted Pentax Japan directly too, but that didn't help either.

-The Metz technical support advisor was particularly accommodating, even performing additional testing with an oscilloscope when the data I asked for wasn't immediately available.
+The Metz technical support engineer was particularly accommodating, even performing additional testing with an oscilloscope when the data I asked for wasn't immediately available.

 Sigma response time seems to vary — some questions were answered right away, and others have yet to get a response.